Paryushana

-Paryushana is an annual holy event in Jainism and is usually celebrated in August, September, or October in the Hindi calendar month of Bhadrapad's Shukla Paksha.
+Paryushana is an annual holy event in Jainism and is usually celebrated in August, September, or October in the Hindu calendar month of Bhadrapad's Shukla Paksha.
 Jains increase their level of spiritual intensity, often using fasting and prayer/meditation to help.
 The five main vows are emphasized during this time.
 There are no set rules, and followers are encouraged to practice according to their abilities and desires.
-The event lasts for 8 days and ends with the celebration of Samvatsari (forgiveness day).
+However, the conduct of ascetics and lay-followers during the festival is largely governed by the Paryushana-Kalpa within Bhadrabāhu's Kalpa Sūtra.
+The event lasts for eight days and ends with the celebration of Samvatsari (forgiveness day).

 Meaning

 The word "Paryushana" means "abiding and coming together".
 It is a time when the Jains take on vows of study and fasting.